Testicular cancer, sex and fertility

 - Talking to a potential partner - if you are single, you may have some concerns about starting a new relationship, or having sex with someone new.
 If you want to make a strong commitment to a new partner you may want to discuss your situation.

 - Support from your healthcare team - talk to your doctor or nurse about any sexual difficulties you have.
-You may feel embarrassed, but they have experience of talking to other men who have gone through similar problems.
+You may feel embarrassed, but they have experience of talking to others who have gone through similar problems.
 Many hospitals have specialist nurses who can offer support.
 Some hospitals have counsellors specially trained to help people having sexual difficulties (sex and relationship therapists).

 - Support organisations - you can also contact support organisations like Orchid, The College of Sexual and Relationship Therapists, or join our online community.